inventaire/inventaire/README.md

     region: 'yoursettings'
     bucket: 'yoursettings'
 ```

+ AWS is used to stock user book's images, if you don't want to use an AWS account, you can send a PR to make ./server/lib/knox-client.coffee configurable: it should be possible to just save pictures to ./client/public/images in development.
+It might be easy to do, I just couldn't give it the time it need yet.

 Emails are disable in default config to avoid having to configure that too for development.